MicahNjeru/Bucketlist-iOS16/README.md

 3. Store data privately and securely such that only authenticated users can access it
 4. Load and save the data outside of `UserDefaults`

+## Notes
+- The Wikipedia API key used in this project was depricated and therefore wouldn't work.
+- It could be updated with the most up to date format, however Wikipedia has a disclaimer that they can and do change API keys as needed without reservation.